johnandersen777/johnandersen777.github.io/content/posts/religion.md

 ## Notes

 > Hail Mary: Look ma I posted it on the internet.
 Look ma no hands -> Alice automated everything

+- If you're upset this is the only place you see the word Jesus Crist have you missed the point, please read about [The Sophia](https://en.m.wikipedia.org/wiki/Sophia_(wisdom)) and https://gosepls.net and come back every time you get hot headed until you simmer down.
+Eventually it will click.